tc39/proposal-json-modules/tag-security-and-privacy.md

 ## 2.6.
 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

-Regardless of the conclusion of 2.1 about exposing the type to the origin; if a host implements this proposal, JSON modules must be supported.
+If a host implements this proposal, JSON modules must be supported.

 ## 2.7.
 Does this specification allow an origin access to sensors on a user’s device